-‘House of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?
+‘House Of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?

-Netflix announced Season 5 of House of Cards release date on President Trump inauguration day.
+Netflix announced the Season 5 of House of Cards release date on President Trump’s inauguration day.
 The teaser features the American flag upside down with the national anthem.
-The release date for the anticipated fifth season of House of Cards is May 30th 2017 and the teaser states “We make terror.”
+The release date for the anticipated fifth season of House of Cards is May 30, 2017, and the teaser states “We make terror.”

 We make the terror. pic.twitter.com/VpChwGOSMj